Car Insurance: Everything You Need to Know

 🛡️ What Is Car Insurance?

-Car insurance is a contract between you and an insurance company.
-You pay premiums, and in exchange, the insurer agrees to cover certain financial losses related to your vehicle, depending on the policy coverage.
+Car insurance is an agreement between a driver and an insurance company.
+In this contract, you pay regular premiums, and in return, the insurer promises to cover specific financial losses related to your vehicle, based on the terms of your policy.

 📜 Types of Car Insurance Coverage